Michael-Cowie/Notes/Hardware/CPU.md

 # Machine Code

 Machine code is the binary representation of the instructions that the CPU executes.
-It is the lowest-level programming language, directly executed by the CPU.
+It is the lowest-level programming language, **directly executed by the CPU**.

 - **Binary Format**: Represented in binary (0s and 1s), often displayed in hexadecimal for readability.